Author:

 Welcome to QAPI: The Manual Healthcare Compliance Simulator.
 The tagline: No winning, only survival…

-You play as QAPI, the compliance gremlin, forever cursed to manually audit patient visits and documentation.
-You weren't always like this—years of manual QA did this to you.
-But now you're trapped in an endless cycle of chart reviews, violation hunts, and the constant fear of missed citations.
+You play as QAPI (pronounced Kwa-Pee)—the compliance gremlin, forever cursed to manually audit patient visits and documentation.
+Small, green, and furry, with a bulbous nose and large pointed ears, QAPI resembles a mix of muppet and goblin—but a cute one.
+You weren't always like this.
+Years of manual QA did this to you.
+Now you're trapped in an endless cycle of chart reviews, violation hunts, and the constant fear of missed citations.

 Your character sits at a desk buried under an avalanche of documentation—sticky notes cascading like confetti, computer screens cluttered with telehealth call recordings, medication lists, and AI summaries that may or may not be accurate.
 Coffee rings stain everything.
 The fluorescent lights flicker ominously overhead.